PUNCT: punctuation

 Punctuation is not taken to include logograms such as ☉ and ☽, which are instead tagged as SYM.

-Note, that there is infixed punctuation (exclamation, emphasis and question marks).
-We refer to such cases as multiword tokens, as in ի՞նչ “what?”, which become two tokens, ինչ and ՞ (for more details see the tokenization page).
+Note that there is internal punctuation (exclamation, emphasis, and question marks).
+Words containing internal punctuation are treated as multiword tokens, as in ի՞նչ “what?”, which is split into two tokens, ինչ and ՞ (for more details see the tokenization page).

 Examples